swina/whoobe-one-studio/README.md

 - add custom JS
 - AlpineJS directives support
 - GSAP animation support
+- create UI Kits to group similar components on your local file system (import/export)
+- ready to use UI Kits created by Whoobe
 - export/import components as JSON files
 - save in browser DB (IndexedDB).
 Remember to backup your DB.
 - create your own library DB (IndexedDB)